 Four hundred years ago a bureaucrat in charge of a northern Chinese province, retired at age 50 to his home town of Shanghai.
 His parents, aged 80, were complaining they were bored.
 He started building a garden for them.
-It is a large garden and took twenty years to complete so they did not to enjoy the finished product.
+It is a large garden and took twenty years to complete so they did not live to enjoy the finished product.
 That’s okay.
 Today we got to enjoy what is now called the Yu Yuan Gardens.
 There was much use of large pieces of naturally honey-combed limestone.
 It had the same colour and texture as the pumpkin sized lime rock that came out of the old sulphite mill acid tower in Powell River, B.C., Canada.
 Powell River locals would use it to demark the sides of their garden paths.
 A timeless fashion I guess.

 We got dropped across the street from the Bund, a walkway along the river that would be called a malecon in a Spanish city.
 I didn’t follow the explanation of the name of the district.
 It has nothing to do with being the financial district.
 That much I got.
 Anyway it was a long broad walkway alongside the Yangtze River with a great view of all the skyscrapers downtown.
 There were throngs of locals and tourists both foreign and domestic.
 Vendors sold “selfies” (selfie sticks) and a big thing were carts where you could buy framed pictures of yourself photo shopped into local backgrounds.
 We had some free time walking about before regrouping.
 I spent it taking pictures of couple and families with their cameras and handing out curved illusion tracts to those who spoke English.